 You may recognize aspects of these MIPS categories, as most of them replace previous CMS initiatives.
 The Quality category replaces the Physician Quality Reporting System (PQRS).
 The Advancing Care Information category replaces the Medicare Electronic Health Record (EHR) Incentive Program, also known as Meaningful Use (MU).
 The Cost category replaces the Value-Based Modifier (VBM).
 The Improvement Activities category is new.
-Cost will be calculated by Medicare in 2017, but will not factor into your payment adjustment until the 2018 performance year.

 How Can AJRR Help?

 The American Academy of Orthopaedic Surgeons (AAOS) Orthopaedic Quality Resource Center is a collaboration between AJRR, the American Orthopaedic Association's (AOA) Own the Bone program, the American Association of Hip and Knee Surgeons (AAHKS), the Orthopaedic Trauma Association (OTA), and Premier Healthcare Solutions, Inc. It's approved by CMS as a Qualified Clinical Data Registry (QCDR).
 The QCDR provides a standard to complete Merit-based Incentive Payment System (MIPS) requirements based on satisfactory participation.
 A QCDR is a CMS-approved entity that collects medical and/or clinical data for the purpose of patient and disease tracking to foster improvement in the quality of care furnished to patients.